danxmoran/septic-canary/README.md

 translating HouseCanary's unique `GET /v2/property/details` API into a more standardized form, targeted at our use-case of checking septic systems.
 * The API is versioned (starting at `v1`) to allow for future redesigns.
+* The API is protected via Basic authentication.
+A single username/password combo is permitted; all others are rejected.
 * Request parameters include `street`, `unit`, `city`, `state`, and `zip`.
 They are passed as URL params.
   * I used `street` instead of `address` (the HouseCanary equivalent) to be more specific.
   * I used `zip` instead of `zipcode` (the HouseCanary equivalent) because as a user of APIs, I've found myself annoyed